How to extend supported file types in Amelia’s attachment custom field

 Open your database using a tool such as phpMyAdmin or Adminer.

-Locate the table named
+Locate the table named your_prefix_options (for example, wp_options).

-You should see one matching record. -
+In the option_name column, search for amelia_settings.
+You should see one matching record.

 Edit that record and search inside the value (using CTRL+F or CMD+F) for: